Concepts & data model

 Human labeling data

-- Use labeling schemas to structure the assessments experts will label
+- Use labeling schemas to structure the assessments for experts to label.

 Labeling sessions are used to: